Parallel netCDF: A Parallel I/O Library for NetCDF File Access

 A Note About Large File Support

-Starting from 1.3.0, PnetCDF supports CD-5 file format: adding unsigned and 64-bit integer data types and allowing variables with more than 232 array elements.
+Starting from the release of 1.3.0, PnetCDF supports CDF-5 format, an extension of CDF-2 that adds unsigned and 64-bit integer data types and allows variables to be defined with more than 232 array elements.

 File and Variable Limits